mattparisien/tinyapp/README.md

 ## Disclaimer

-This project was create as part of the Lighthouse Labs curriculum.
+This project by [Matthew Parisien[(https://github.com/mattparisien) is created as part of the [Lighthouse Labs](https://github.com/lighthouse-labs) curriculum.
 It is not intended for professional use.

 ## Final Product